aingthawan/swdev01_group/3-1noderedVM.md

 ![RUNnodered](PIC_nodered/nodered_run.png)

+Copy and paste the given link in the crowser.
 And here is your flow.

 ![FLOWnodered](PIC_nodered/nodered_flow.png)